-Whether a country or region is eligible for Global Fund support is determined by the Eligibility Policy, which is designed to ensure available resources are allocated to countries with the highest disease burden, the lowest economic capacity, and where key and vulnerable populations are disproportionately affected by the diseases.
+Whether a country or region is eligible for Global Fund support is determined by its income classification and disease burden, as detailed in the Global Fund’s Eligibility Policy.
+The policy is designed to ensure available resources are invested in countries with the highest disease burden, the least economic capacity, and where key and vulnerable populations are disproportionately affected by the diseases.

 For more information, see our Transition page.